rossjones/ckanfs/README.md

 # CKANfs

 CKAN as a filesystem.
-Not a particularly great idea...
+Not a particularly great idea... but fun.

+I wanted to know what it would be like if you could mount a CKAN instance into a local folder, /tmp/ckan in the examples below.

+Once mounted, each organisation in CKAN shows up as a folder, within which are shown each dataset as another folder.
+Each dataset then contains one file entry for each resource, the contents of which _should_ be the contents of the resource's URL.

+Currently this relies on the requests_cache library to avoid making too many requests to the CKAN instance.

 ## Install CKANfs